Magnetic Compass Adjustment for Boats (Illustrated)

 Minimum 5 inches (125 mm) diameter.

-On small boats, provided there are no significant metallic masses on board, compass adjustment can be replaced by simply comparing the accuracy of the main compass with that of a secondary hand-bearing compass on different headings to ensure they are more or less in agreement.
+On small boats, assuming there are no significant metallic masses on board, compass adjustment can, instead, be replaced by comparing the accuracy of the main compass with that of a secondary hand-bearing compass on various headings, thereby ensuring that both instruments are more or less in agreement.

 This simplified method, though less rigorous than standard procedures, often provides sufficient accuracy for safe navigation without requiring complex adjustments.